Lamar Odom Is Reportedly Mending His Relationship With Son After His Surprise Engagement To Sabrina Parr

 Last night I was emotional seeing my father got engaged through social media.
 I was hurt and caught off guard.
 At the end of the day, I am a teenager, that is becoming a young man.
 I have to be responsible for what I post, I have nothing but love for my dad and want what’s best for him.

 Lamar Sr. and Parr became engaged four months after going public with their relationship.
-This will be Lamar Sr.’s second marriage, as he was married to Khloe Kardashian from 2009-2016.
+This will be Lamar Sr.’s second marriage.
+He was previously married to Khloe Kardashian from 2009-2016.

 Delivered To Your INBOX